 - Means the Domain Name You ask Us to register.

-- Means moving the domain from the control of one owner to another which might involve the transfer between AWS and another domain registrar.
+- Means moving the domain from the control of one owner to another which might involve the transfer between W.E.B.S Ltd and another domain registrar.

 - “Whois” means a domain name search tool for an Internet top level domain name registry database.